flounders/lambdaPass/README.md

 Just keep in mind that lpass needs to have this information to work, otherwise, it will tell you what's missing and do nothing.
 The order in the config file doesn't matter, but it does need to be under base.
-For formatting questions consult the YAML standard.
+For formatting questions consult the YAML specification.

 Absolute paths are really important at this time.
-Relative paths will be supported eventually.
+Relative paths will be supported later.

 ## Input